 I saw Mum looking at me the other day, she looked as if she had tears in her eyes, sort of sad.
-“My Dusty boy” she said, and I sensed a touch of worry.
-I know she loves me, so I wanted to write something for her, and for anyone who take in a senior cat, or dog.
+“My Dusty boy,” she said, and I sensed a touch of worry.
+I know she loves me, so I wanted to write something for her, and for anyone who takes in a senior cat, or dog.
 Anyone who thinks they got to us oldsters too late to make a difference.
 Please, think again…..

 Dusty’s Thoughts on Celebrating A Senior in the Family

 I’m fine Mum, I am safe, warm and content.
 I don’t feel the need to whoop it up like the youngsters anymore.

 I am an older cat, but, that doesn’t mean I can’t express my gratitude.
 I just do it in quieter ways.
 It may be a croaky meow, a raspy lick, or a trusting look.
 I lack the courage to cuddle; there are things in my past that stop me in my tracks, things I can’t tell you, but I am learning to trust again – a bit more each day.
 I can purr too, so I do just for the pleasure of it!

 You worry you are a bit of a ‘helicopter mum’, hovering anxiously to see if I like today’s meal, or if I have enough water.
 I do, I just like keeping you on your toes by pretending the food’s not to my taste *grin*.

 How many other seniors get up to six tasty meals a day – on demand and, how many get a daily brush from Dad (he’s my favourite).
 Often he will put down his briefcase and ask if I want a brush, before he even unpacks!